Janet Kaylo, MA (Jungian and Post-Jungian Studies), CMA, RSMT, SrDMP, R-MPA

 As an independent choreographer, Donna has presented in numerous venues and festivals.
 In 1998 she formed her own company, Donna Redlick Dance and in 2004 presented her first full length show “(re)calling memory”.
 Her piece “Sometimes it never leaves your skin” was presented in London, UK at the Open Space International Workshop Festival in 2008.
 “The Space Between”, presented at the Dancing on the Edge Festival in 2011, was described by writer and reviewer Kaija Pepper as ‘dance as philosophical speculation’.
 Donna’s current project “Body as Site”, in collaboration with architect Rui Nunes, involves dance and installation as a performance event created for gallery spaces and open spaces.
 She is a grant recipient from both the Canada Council and the BC Arts Council.

-In addition to teaching for LSSI on European programs, currently Donna is freelancing in the Vancouver area, offering classes in contemporary dance, and workshops in dance education.
+In addition to teaching for LSSI on European programs, currently Donna is freelancing in the Vancouver area, offering individual somatic sessions, classes in contemporary dance, and workshops in dance education.
 She runs Introductory, pre-requisite Courses for Certificate training in Laban Movement Analysis and Somatic Practice, and works as a Movement Specialist in her private studio, coaching and assisting dancers to find full body integration and personal movement expression.
+Donna is currently in the Body-Mind Centering IDME training.

 Charlotte is an independent dance artist and teacher, and co-artistic director of Candoco Dance Company, UK.
 She was a Dance Lecturer on the BA (Hons) Dance Theatre Programme at Trinity Laban from 2000-2011, teaching Experiential Anatomy into Contemporary Technique, Choreography and Performance.
 She was also Component Leader for these subjects.
 She supervises BA and MA dissertations at Trinity Laban and London School of Contemporary Dance, where she designed and led a 3rd year elective: ‘Investigating Inclusive Practice’; and 2nd year ‘Fundamental Teaching Practice’.
 She is involved in on-going practical research into inclusive and creative approaches to dance practice for disabled and non-disabled students, and has led related teacher-training workshops and lectures.